-Recently our colleague Camilla de Bernhardt-Lane wrote to scrutiny practitioners asking how Council invite public participation in formal committees, to support some thinking she was doing to support a review of public participation at her authority.
-We at CfGS were also keen to find out how councils work to support local people to make their voice heard in what can sometimes feel like intimidating spaces.
+Recently our colleague Camilla de Bernhardt-Lane wrote to scrutiny practitioners asking how Councils invite public participation in formal committees, to support a review of public participation at her authority.
+CfGS was also keen to find out how councils work to support local people to make their voice heard in what can sometimes feel like intimidating spaces.

 Camilla heard back from around two dozen councils – a good basis for some comparative reflections, and a useful evidence base for this blog.

-Before thinking about the practical measure that councils take to facilitate public input at meetings, we have to answer the question of why the public should want and expect to have their voice heard, and why councils should take those expectations seriously.
+Before thinking about practical measures that councils take to facilitate public input at meetings, we have to answer the question of why the public should want and expect to have their voice heard, and why councils should take those expectations seriously.

 In a general sense scrutiny has to take steps to understand the perspectives of local people – using those perspectives to inform its work, including its priorities.
 Direct public insight – provided in person – provides a powerful opportunity for local people to share their thoughts and concerns with locally elected representatives.